aomega08/terracop/README.md

 # Terracop

-Terracop is a HashiCorp [Terraform](https://www.terraform.io/) state / plan parser and analyzer.
+Terracop is an opinionated HashiCorp [Terraform](https://www.terraform.io/) state / plan parser and analyzer.
 Put it in a CI pipeline to analyze your Terraform plans or run it on already applied states and see what could be improved.

 The checks run by Terracop go anywhere from resource names guidelines to identifying security holes in your configuration.